nsi-iff/nsi_site/README.rst

 After install these system-related dependencies, you can run `make` to install all Python dependencies (if they are not installed) and run all tests.
 Depending on your environment, this script may need root permissions in order to install the dependencies.

 Developers should add any new dependency to Makefile.
-Please xD
+Please